Grafluxe/coding-best-practices/README.md

   individual methods.
 - Each method is small and handles a single responsibility.
   - Having atomic methods promotes reusability.
-- As a bonus, I use [destructuring][destructuring] to remove the need for prepending `user` to the relevant properties.
+- As a bonus, I use [destructuring] to remove the need for prepending `user` to the relevant properties.

 #### Bad